Ada Chastina Bowles

 Ada Chastina Burpee Bowles (August 2, 1836 – August 30, 1928) was a Universalist minister.

-Early life
+Early life and education

 Ada Chastina Burpee was born in Gloucester, Massachusetts, on August 2, 1836.
 After easily and rapidly learning all that was taught in the public schools of Gloucester, she studied by herself.

 Career

-At the age of fifteen she began to teach in the public schools.
+At the age of fifteen, she began to teach in the public schools.
 She continued until she was twenty-two, at the same time writing for the press.